kizniche/Mycodo/mycodo-manual.md

 #### PWM Method

 This timer allows a method to be used to determine the duty cycle (as percent) of a PWM output.
-Ensure the values used in this method stay between 0 and 100.
+While creating these methods, keep in mind a duty cycle is a percentage and the values must stay between 0 and 100.

 LCDs